 5. The Caucasian Shepherd Dog

 This breed was developed to protect flocks of sheep as well as guard property.
-The Caucasian Shepherd Dogs are able to protect sheep against other dogs, wildcats, wolves, and bears.
+The Caucasian Dog Shepherd was able to protect sheep against other dogs, wildcats, wolves, and bears.

 Popularly known as Russian prison dogs, Caucasian Shepherds have a reputation for being fierce as well as possessing natural aggression that is difficult to train out of the breed.
 This is definitely not a breed that novice owners should consider.